pgenergy/docs/src/content/docs/web_api/endpoints.md

   - **Query Parameters**:
     - `experiment_id`: Unique identifier for the experiment.
 - **Response**:
-  - `200 OK`: Returns the CSV file containing experimental data.
+  - `200 OK`: Returns the CSV file containing experiment data.
   - `404 Not Found`: No data found for the given experiment ID.

 ---